Tree traversal: Applications

 Pre-order traversal can be used to make a prefix expression (Polish notation) from expression trees: traverse the expression tree pre-orderly.
 For example, traversing the depicted arithmetic expression in pre-order yields "+ * A − B C + D E".
 In prefix notation, there is no need for any parentheses as long as each operator has a fixed number of operands.
-Preorder traversal is also used to create a copy of the tree.
+Pre-order traversal is also used to create a copy of the tree.

 Post-order traversal can generate a postfix representation (Reverse Polish notation) of a binary tree.
 Traversing the depicted arithmetic expression in post-order yields "A B C − * D E + +"; the latter can easily be transformed into machine code to evaluate the expression by a stack machine.
-Postorder traversal is also used to delete the tree.
+Post-order traversal is also used to delete the tree.
 Each node is freed after freeing its children.

 In-order traversal is very commonly used on binary search trees because it returns values from the underlying set in order, according to the comparator that set up the binary search tree.